MK2112/deTube_disable_ai_audio/README.md

 1. Install a userscript manager from above.
 3. Create a new, empty userscipt in the manager.
-4. Copy-paste the script into the empty userscript.
+4. Copy-paste the latest release of this script (the contents of the `.js` file from this repository) into the empty userscript.
-5. Enjoy videos with the original voices intact.
+5. Enjoy videos with their original audio.

 ## Technical Notes